Titpost/Transactions/README.md

 1. Run "mvn compile"

 2. Press "Shift + F10".
 It will start Tomcat Server with required REST API.
 Or run it via Run/Debug Configuration laucher in IDE's upper right corner.
-Controllers' Integration tests are not to be passed without running server
+UI and Controller's Integration tests are not to be passed without running server

 3. Run "mvn test".
 UI tests will be run on Google Chrome, so it must be already installed